 With the multiplier method, your attorney assigns a number between one and five to your economic damages.
 They use a high number for severe and debilitating injuries.
 Comparatively, they utilize a low number for minor injuries.
 Once your attorney selects a multiplier, they apply it to your economic damages request.

 For example, you are getting ready to file a lawsuit after a distracted driver slams their car into your vehicle.
-You hire a Houston car accident lawyer, and they determine your economic damages are worth $10,000.
+You hire a Houston lawyer to help you file an auto accident claim, and they determine your economic damages are worth $10,000.

 In this situation, your attorney applies a multiplier of three to your economic damages.
 Thus, your lawyer requests $30,000 in compensation for your pain and suffering and other non-economic damages.